This small note is an introduction to Topology that follows the introductory arguments of (Armstrong 2013).

 Proof: If you have Girard's theorem (advised to check the link for a visualization), useful for simple triangles, then it's easy to recompose everything and have that theorem, in this case we will just prove Girard's theorem:

 If we sum all the lunes of a triangle, we have the area of the entire sphere and three times our triangle.
-Let’s all $A$ the area of the triangle, we have (because we count the antipodal triangle, and use lunes to cover the entire sphere):
+Let's all the area of the triangle, we have (because we count the antipodal triangle, and use lunes to cover the entire sphere):

 The proof